 Procedures with the potential for causing pain or suffering to a vertebrate animal should always be conducted by highly trained scientists in carefully regulated settings where alternatives have been thoroughly exhausted, pain-killers are readily available, and the potential for new knowledge is great.
 No animals should ever be made to suffer for the purpose of demonstrating well-known facts.

-Specific procedures to be avoided at the elementary and secondary level include any kind of surgery — with or without anesthesia; experiments that involve significant manipulations of the animal’s environment, including lighting, temperature, diet, and housing; experiments that involve exposure to diseases, harmful radiation, toxic chemicals, carcinogens, pollutants, alcohol, harmful drugs, toxic fumes, electric shock, or excessive noise; behavioral or physiological studies that involve negative reinforcement techniques or deprivation (such as food or water); exercise until exhaustion; chick embryology experiments; and collection and killing of insects for display or identification purposes.
+Specific procedures to be avoided at the elementary and secondary level include any kind of surgery — with or without anesthesia; experiments that involve significant manipulations of the animal’s environment, including lighting, temperature, diet, and housing; experiments that involve exposure to diseases, harmful radiation, toxic chemicals, carcinogens, pollutants, alcohol, harmful drugs, toxic fumes, electric shock, or excessive noise; behavioral or physiological studies that involve negative reinforcement techniques or deprivation (such as of food or water); exercise until exhaustion; chick embryology experiments; and collection and killing of insects for display or identification purposes.
 Behavioral studies should be based only on positive reinforcement (rewards), not negative reinforcement (punishment).

 Chick Hatching in the Classroom

 There are some great videos of chick hatching that are perfectly good substitutes for the live project.
 We also encourage lessons and projects that are focused around observing animals in their own, natural environment such as bird watching or studying ecosystems in tide pools.
-Removing an animal from its natural environment, and observing it in an artificial environment, de-emphasizes how important it is for that animal to be able to provide for itself.
+Removing an animal from its natural environment, and observing it in an artificial environment, de-emphasizes how important it is for that animal to be able to provide for him/herself.
 We want children to learn to value and respect wildlife, including insects, from a distance.

 Learning proper experimental design and developing a respect for all of life can both contribute to a deeper understanding of our world.